 Our itinerary takes you to several of the best and most beautiful birding locations in Cuba, providing opportunities to see many of Cuba's endemic species and subspecies as well as many migrants.
-Along the way, we will meet people in local communities, stay mainly in Bed & Breakfast establishments (casas particulares) and eat in private restaurants (paladars), allowing you to experience Cuba's rich culture, delicious food, friendly people, and generous hospitality.
+Along the way, we will meet Cuban ornithologists and guides, people in local communities, stay mainly in Bed & Breakfast establishments (casas particulares) and eat in private restaurants (paladars), allowing you to experience Cuba's rich culture, delicious food, friendly people, and generous hospitality.

-BirdsCaribbean is offering two tours in 2017: an 8-day trip in January and an 11-day trip in March.
-Information on the March trip is below.
+BirdsCaribbean is offering two tours in 2018: an 8-day trip in January and an 11-day trip in March.
+Trips are led by Lisa Sorenson, Executive Director of BirdsCaribbean and premiere certified local guide Ernesto Reyes Mouriño.
 Traveling with us helps Caribbean birds as a portion of the proceeds from the trip supports our bird conservation programs in Cuba and the Caribbean.
-With new relations opening up, this is the perfect time to take your birding trip to Cuba, don't delay!
+See some of the world's most beautiful and memorable birds, knowing you are helping ensure their welfare by supporting the people who study and protect them.

-ITINERARY (11 DAY TRIP) - 3-13 MARCH 2017
+ITINERARY (11 DAY TRIP) - 14-24 MARCH 2018